Here are some resources that you might find helpful:

 Resources developed by other organizations include:

-The Federal Highway Administration's Pedestrian Safer Journey video series, which uses interactive videos to teach and demonstrate safe walking behaviors in a variety of environments.
+The Federal Highway Administration's Pedestrian Safer Journey and Bicycle Safer Journey video series.
+These resources use interactive videos to teach and demonstrate safe walking and bicycling behaviors in a variety of environments.
 The videos are age appropriate, offered in English and Spanish, and are divided into 3 age categories: 5-9, 10-14, and 15-18.

 The Pedestrian and Bicycle Information Center's Page on Educating Child Pedestrians offers multiple resources aimed at promoting bike and pedestrian safety education for youth.

 The following resources were developed by the Office of Healthy Schools, a division of the Mississippi Department of Education: